tylerthomasallen/docs/src/pages/exports/api-v3.md

 ### Time Limits

-Data will be available through the API for 7 days after the date it's posted.
-It will be also available for 90 days after that upon request.
-After 90 days, we may delete the data to reduce unnecessary storage.
-If you need a record of your data for longer than 90 days, please set up a recurring export and store data in your systems.
+Data will be available through the API only for 7 days after the date it's posted.
+If you need a record of your data for longer than 7 days, please set up a recurring export and store data in your systems.